steroman/max-char-length-calculator/README.md

 This tool calculates the maximum allowable character length for UI elements like buttons and labels, based on real data.
 It is designed to help UX/UI designers optimize text lengths for readability and consistency across languages and screen sizes.
 The calculator is based on the formula and approach detailed in [this article](https://uxcontent.com/a-formula-for-defining-maximum-character-lengths/).

+> The app stores no user data.
+The only data stored is the number of times the calculator has been used.

 ## Table of Contents

 - [Formula overview](#formula-overview)